Skip to content

 Creme de Cassis is a dark red liqueur with the flavours of blackcurrants.
 This is a speciality of Burgundy, however, it is now produced all over the world.

-Creme de Cassis is recommended in cocktails, such as mixed with soda water, lemonade, or in something more fancy, such as the cocktails on the Absolut Website.
+Creme de Cassis is recommended in cocktails, such as mixed with soda water, lemonade, or in something more fancy.

 Poire William's Eau De Vie